Camera Obscura (journal)

-Camera Obscura is a triannual peer-reviewed academic journal of feminism, culture, and media studies published by Duke University Press.
-It was established in 1976 by four graduate students at the University of California, Berkeley: Janet Bergstrom, Sandy Flitterman, Elisabeth Lyon, and Constance Penley.
+Camera Obscura is a triannual peer-reviewed academic journal of feminism, culture, and media studies that has operated as a feminist editorial collective out of the University of California since the 1970s, and is published by Duke University Press.
 The editors-in-chief are Lalitha Gopalan, Lynne Joyrich, Homay King, Constance Penley, Tess Takahashi, Patricia White, Sharon Willis.

+History

+Camera Obscura was established in 1976 by four graduate students at the University of California, Berkeley: Janet Bergstrom, Sandy Flitterman-Lewis, Elisabeth Lyon, and Constance Penley.
+The four had contributed to Women & Film magazine, but departed seeking to create a collectively edited journal that engaged with the contemporary critical theory.
+As Penley recounts, their intention was based on the view that the "analytical tools of structuralism, semiotics, and psychoanalysis could help us give a better description and explanation of the cinematic system that we wanted to counter."

 Abstracting and indexing

 The journal is abstracted and indexed in: